Visas and Work Permits — 4 min

 Our inability to move fast and solve global employment issues in minutes instead of months was the driving force behind the vision to create a global infrastructure for remote employment.
 By solving global employment, we can ultimately create more remote work.
 I decided to team up with one of the most talented engineering leaders I know, Marcelo, and that’s how Remote was born.

 Today, our mission is to make global employment easy and help companies move fast, break down barriers and work efficiently.
-We enable teams to onboard global contractors and employees in minutes through the Remote platform and we take care of payroll, tax, benefits and compliance (see remote.com/countries for a list of currently supported countries for employment).
+We enable teams to onboard global contractors and employees in minutes through the Remote platform and we take care of payroll, tax, benefits and compliance (see Remote's country list to see where we currently support employment).

 Employers get a single invoice for all their remote employees, and employees receive local pay slips and benefits, in a fully compliant way.
 Remote’s pricing is transparent, predictable and affordable.